FoxxMD/context-mod/docs/examples/repeatActivity/README.md

 Your goal is to remove a submission if it has been crossposted **5 times.**

-With defaults for lookAt and gapAllowance this rule **would not be triggered** because set of consecutive submissions was repeated 5 times.
+With defaults for lookAt and gapAllowance this rule **would not be triggered** because no set of consecutive submissions was repeated 5 times.

 With only `lookAt: "submissions"` this rule **would trigger** because all the comments would be ignored resulting in 8 repeats.